 What we are going to do and what I recommend other law firms to do across the globe, and in particular, America, is to be current.
 What I think many law firms have had the luxury of doing up until now is that we sit back and let clients come to us.

-Now, we should actively campaign issues that are close to home to us or that we want to offer our support and guidance for.
+Now, we should actively campaign issues that are close to home to us or that we want to offer our support and guidance.

 Our legal knowledge gives us a foot in the door in allowing people to have their voices heard, and this is our duty as professionals.